openforcefield/sage-2.2.0/README.md

 The full environment that the force field was fit using is included in the file `fb_196_ic_0318_full.yaml`.

 Step 5, benchmarking, was performed with several different environments due to developments in our evolving benchmarking software package.
-The environment that can be used to reproduce this will be uploaded shortly, but for now we provide the benchmarking results, which we do not expect to change.
+Details can be found in the README file for that directory.